alexeusdefire/pricebot/README.md

 ### Description

-This is a telegram bot written in python to monitor cryptocurrency prices on CEX exchanges (Binance, ByBit, MEXC, Gate.io and BingX)
+This is a telegram bot written in python to monitor cryptocurrency prices on CEX exchanges (Binance, ByBit, MEXC, Gate.io and BingX) some new CEX's will be added lately

 ## Installation